A Bit More About Joshua S. Hopping

 Joshua is the author of The Here and Not Yet: What is Kingdom Theology and why does it matter?
 (Vineyard International Publishing, 2017) and The Mystery, the Way, and the Journey: Walking into the Darkness of the Unknown (Wipf and Stock Publishers, 2021).
 He holds a B.S. in Business Administration and minor in Cross-Cultural Studies from LeTourneau University (Longview, Texas) along with a M.A. in Theology and Culture through St. Stephen’s University (St. Stephen, New Brunswick, Canada).
-In 2007 Joshua was awarded a certificate of ministry through Vineyard Leadership Institute (VLI).
-He is currently pursuing a Master of Arts in Theology and Culture through St. Stephen’s University.
+In 2007 Joshua was awarded a certificate of ministry by Vineyard Leadership Institute (VLI).